Rhodes-CS-comp486/picobytes-execute-test/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Time in seconds taken to execute the compiled code.

 valgrind: string
-&nbsp;&nbsp;&nbsp;&nbsp;Raw Valgrind output (e.g., memory usage, leaks, and errors).
+&nbsp;&nbsp;&nbsp;&nbsp;Parsed Valgrind output giving information on memory leaks

 formatted_response: list
 &nbsp;&nbsp;&nbsp;&nbsp;List of errors that occured inside submitted code with the line number inside the code.
 May be empty.

 failed_tests: list
-&nbsp;&nbsp;&nbsp;&nbsp;List of test case identifiers or names that failed, if any.
+&nbsp;&nbsp;&nbsp;&nbsp;List of numbers that correspond to tests that failed, if any.

 ## Troubleshooting